Eileen T. Lake, PhD, MSN, MA, BSN, FAAN

 Opportunities to Learn and Collaborate at Penn Nursing

-Dr. Lake teaches one undergraduate course that integrates research methods with evidence-based practice and another that compares the health systems of the U.S. and Spain, which includes a trip to Spain to study maternal and child health care and nursing.
+Dr. Lake teaches one undergraduate course that integrates research methods with evidence-based practice and another that compares the health systems of the U.S. and Chile.
 As associate director of the Center for Health Outcomes and Policy Research, Dr. Lake co-directs an interdisciplinary research and training program, mentors pre- and post-doctoral students, and supervises undergraduate students as research assistants.

 Selected Career Highlights